Can A Car Accident Cause Tendonitis?

 Act Quickly to Address Soft Tissue Injuries

-If you’re injured in a car accident, see a medical professional as soon as possible for an evaluation of your injuries.
+If you’re injured in a car crash, see a medical professional as soon as possible for an evaluation of your car accident injuries.
 Because soft tissue damage can be difficult to detect – even with an MRI, CT scan, or X-ray – doctors often make a symptomatic diagnosis, or a diagnosis based on your symptoms.
 Be sure to describe the accident to your doctor, including exactly where impacts took place on your body and where you feel pain.

 After securing urgent medical assistance, contact a qualified personal injury attorney who can help you build a legal case against the person responsible for your accident.
 If someone pressures you to agree to a settlement right away, don’t do it until you speak to your attorney.